Shape analysis via gradient flows on diffeomorphism groups

 From a geometric point of view, the regularization choice~\eqref{eq:regularizer} is closely related to the LDDMM setting.
-Indeed, the $L^2$-metric on the space of Riemannian metrics induce, via pull-back, an $H^1$-metric on the space of diffeomorpisms (cf.~\cite{modin2015generalized,BaJoMo2015}).
-Recently, the idea acting on Riemannian metrics is also explored for applications in computational anatomy of the brain~\cite{CaDaZhBaFlJo2021}.
+Indeed, the $L^2$-metric on the space of Riemannian metrics induces, via pull-back, an $H^1$-metric on the space of diffeomorphisms (cf.~\cite{modin2015generalized,BaJoMo2015}); see Figure~\ref{fig:3mfld} for an illustration of the geometry.
 Since the action of $\cD(M)$ on the space of Riemannian metrics is non-transitive, this means that the regularization \eqref{eq:regularizer} is an outer distance corresponding to an $H^1$ Riemannian distance on $\cD(M)$.
+Recently, the idea to act on Riemannian metrics is also explored for applications in computational anatomy of the brain~\cite{CaDaZhBaFlJo2021}.